gWacey/sdk-nrf/applications/nrf5340_audio/doc/building.rst

 .. code-block:: console

-   python buildprog.py -c app -b debug -d both
+   python buildprog.py -c app -b debug -d both -t unicast

 The command can be run from any location, as long as the correct path to :file:`buildprog.py` is given.

 The build files are saved in separate subdirectories in the :file:`applications/nrf5340_audio/build` directory.
 The script creates a directory for each application version and device type combination.
-For example, when running the command above, the script creates the :file:`dev_gateway/build_debug` and :file:`dev_headset/build_debug` directories.
+For example, when running the command above, the script creates the :file:`unicast/gateway/app` and :file:`unicast/headset/app` directories.

 Script parameters for programming
 ---------------------------------